Suede Jacket Style: Your First Real Guide

 3. Spot Cleaning: Got a small mark?
 Don’t panic.
 For dry stains (like dirt), let it dry completely, then try brushing it off with your suede brush.
 For slightly tougher spots, a suede eraser (it looks like a pencil eraser but is made for suede) can work wonders.
 Dab, don’t rub!
 For grease or oil, you might need a bit of cornstarch or talcum powder to absorb it – let it sit, then brush off.

 4. Water Stains: This is the big one.
-If your suede jacket gets wet, blot it immediately with a clean, dry cloth.
+If your the subject gets wet, blot it immediately with a clean, dry cloth.
 Don’t rub.
 Let it air dry naturally, away from direct heat or sunlight.
 Once dry, use your suede brush to restore the nap.
 Sometimes, a light misting of water over the entire jacket can help even out water spots, making the color more uniform after drying, but do this sparingly and test in an inconspicuous area first.

 5. When in Doubt, Professional Clean: For deep stains or overall grime, take it to a professional cleaner who specializes in leather and suede.
 Don’t trust your regular dry cleaner unless they have specific expertise.